 Edwardsville is a very small city located in the state of Kansas.
 With a population of 4,648 people and just one neighborhood, Edwardsville is the 72nd largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, Edwardsville is generally considered to be a blue-collar town.
-35.80% of the Edwardsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Edwardsville, you'll notice that it is more blue-collar than most other communities in America.
+35.80% of Edwardsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Edwardsville is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Edwardsville who work in office and administrative support (10.43%), food service (7.23%), and healthcare suport services (6.92%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edwardsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edwardsville has few renters and college students.
 But the biggest reason it is quieter in Edwardsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edwardsville may be for you.